As far as I'm concerned, pizza is one of the greatest foods ever invented! And so is carrot cake. And then there's dessert pizza....

 - Bake 8 to 10 minutes until fragrant, checking frequently.

-- In a separate bowl, mix pureed carrots (baby food) with whipped cream and 1 tsp cinnamon and spread over top of chocolate cream cheese.
+- In a separate bowl, mix pureed carrots (baby food) with whipped cream and 1 teaspoon cinnamon and spread over top of chocolate cream cheese.

 - Sprinkle crushed pineapple, raisins (optional), toasted walnuts and coconut over pizza.